DigitalRealm2282/NodeJS-Shop-Rest-API/README.md

 # Crud Operation for Users
 # Crud Operation for Products with images
 # Crud Operation for Orders linked to users
+# can be used to link E-Commerce website to mobile Application using Same DB
 ![Screenshot](Rest-API-Operations.png)